 When choosing among numerous hospitals abroad, a patient should pay attention to a hospital’s success rates, qualifications of healthcare professionals, availability of modern equipment, etc. Also, it is worth paying attention to independent ratings based on the patients’ experience.
 Thus, several of the leading clinics are:

 - Hospital St. Elisabeth Grevenbroich, Germany

 - Baskent University Hospital Istanbul, Turkey

 Costs of treatment depend on the country and the healthcare facility.
-For instance, the price for the placement of an intragastric balloon in the Medicana International Ankara Hospital is 5,800 EUR, and in the Hospital St. Elisabeth Grevenbroich it is 5,300 EUR.
+For instance, the price for placing an intragastric balloon in the Medicana International Ankara Hospital is 5,800 EUR, and in the Hospital St. Elisabeth Grevenbroich, it is 5,300 EUR.
 You can find the full list of prices on the Booking Health website.